Cannibalising the Artist: The Monster in Patrick White’s The Vivisector

 White was born in London in 1912 and brought to Australia before the age of one where his father owned a sheep farm.
 At thirteen he was sent to Cheltenham College in England, and later attended King’s College, Cambridge, where he studied modern languages.
 Upon graduating in 1935, he returned to Australia to work as a stockman in the New South Wales Snowy Mountains.
 He hated it there, and the landscape inspired the ugly and brooding setting of his first novel, Happy Valley, published in 1939.

 In the late 1930s White spent time in the United States, during which time he wrote his second novel, The Living and the Dead.
-During World War II he served in the RAF in Greece and Palestine, and met Manoly Lascaris, a Greek army officer who would be become his life partner.
+During World War II he served in the Royal Air Force in Greece and Palestine, and met Manoly Lascaris, a Greek army officer who would be become his life partner.
 After the war, White and Lascaris moved back to Australia, settling in a home in Sydney’s Centennial Park where the writer lived and worked until his death in 1990.
 While Australia features predominantly as the setting of his novels, they contain universal themes and are often praised for their humility and honesty.

 White won the Miles Franklin Literary Award in 1957 for his novel Voss and again in 1961 for Riders in the Chariot.
 However, it was abroad that his work first received recognition, his first two novels being published in England and the US respectively.
 His third book, The Aunt’s Story, was the first to be published in Australia and was ill-received by Australian critics.
 In a letter to Geoffrey Dutton, White wrote of The Aunt’s Story, ‘I always find it irritating that only six Australians seemed to have liked it.’
 Dutton claims that White had ‘divided loyalties,’ and that his early writing demonstrated a tension between his Australian home and European roots.
 White said of himself, ‘I feel what I am, I don’t feel particularly Australian.
 I live here and work here.
 A Londoner is what I think I am at heart but my blood is Australian and that’s what gets me going.’
 White’s work is preoccupied with an intense meditative quality, generally considered at odds with the Australian persona.
 He described the ‘Great Australian Emptiness, in which the mind is the least of possessions’ and he made clear his wish to bring humility and imagination into the national consciousness.
 It could be said he took a step towards this with The Vivisector.